pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 # Flush tables: 3  Open tables: 356  Queries per second avg: 0.948
 ```

 Creating a <code>.my.cnf</code> file prevents us from having to specify our username and password each time we enter shell commands.
 The user will be set to "root" and the password to "pw".
-Again, this is not secure; it is only done here for simplicity.
+Again, referencing them explicitly in the code is not secure; it is only done here for simplicity.
 - <code>-f</code> stands for "force", meaning do not prompt for confirmation, and ignore nonexistent file
 - <code>-e</code> stands for "execute".